dnl-rss/secureum-slot2-solidity101/00_precontract.md

 #### 8. ABI Coder pragmas

-The `abicoder` pragma indicates the choice between two implementations of the ABI encoder and decoder
+The **abicoder** `pragma` indicates the choice between two implementations of the ABI encoder and decoder:

-> Either

 ```solidity
 pragma abicoder v1;